wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 # Add Choreo-Managed Databases and Caches to the Marketplace

-When you create a Choreo-managed database or cache, you have the option to add it to the Marketplace, making it available for consumption through a connection.
+When you create a Choreo-managed database or cache, you can add it to the Marketplace, making it available for consumption through a connection.

 !!! note
      To add a Choreo-managed database or cache to the Marketplace, you must register at least one credential for it.